papiche/NIP-101/README.md

 -   **Location Disclosure:** Publishing with precise `latitude`/`longitude` tags reveals location.
 Users must be aware of this.
 Using broader grid keys (SECTOR, REGION) for posting offers less precision.
 -   **Tracking:** Consistent use of GeoKeys or tags could allow tracking of users' movements if they post frequently from different locations using their personal key with geo-tags.
--   **Namespace Security:** Control over the `NAMESPACE` string is important.
+-   **Namespace Security:** Control over the `UPLANETNAME` string is important.
 If compromised or changed, it could disrupt the system or lead to impersonation of locations.
 -   **Key Management:** Managing potentially many GeoKey `nsec`s (if acting as multiple locations) requires secure storage.

 ## Compatibility